Knowledge representation and reasoning: History

-The earliest work in computerized knowledge representation was focused on general problem-solvers such as the General Problem Solver (GPS) system developed by Allen Newell and Herbert A. Simon in 1959.
-These systems featured data structures for planning and decomposition.
+The earliest work in computerized knowledge representation was focused on general problem-solvers such as the General Problem Solver (GPS) system developed by Allen Newell and Herbert A. Simon in 1959 and the Advice Taker proposed by John McCarthy also in 1959.
+GPS featured data structures for planning and decomposition.
 The system would begin with a goal.
 It would then decompose that goal into sub-goals and then set out to construct strategies that could accomplish each subgoal.

-In these early days of AI, general search algorithms such as A* were also developed.
-However, the amorphous problem definitions for systems such as GPS meant that they worked only for very constrained toy domains (e.g. the "blocks world").
-In order to tackle non-toy problems, AI researchers such as Ed Feigenbaum and Frederick Hayes-Roth realized that it was necessary to focus systems on more constrained problems.
+The Advisor Taker, on the other hand, proposed the use of the predicate calculus to implement common sense reasoning.

+Many of the early approaches to knowledge representation in Artificial Intelligence (AI) used graph representations and semantic networks, similar to knowledge graphs today.
+In such approaches, problem solving was a form of graph traversal or path-finding, as in the A* search algorithm.
+Typical applications included robot plan-formation and game-playing.

+Other researchers focused on developing automated theorem-provers for first-order logic, motivated by the use of mathematical logic to formalise mathematics and to automate the proof of mathematical theorems.
+A major step in this direction was the development of the resolution method by John Alan Robinson.

+In the meanwhile, John McCarthy and Pat Hayes developed the situation calculus as a logical representation of common sense knowledge about the laws of cause and effect.
+Cordell Green, in turn, showed how to do robot plan-formation by applying resolution to the situation calculus.
+He also showed how to use resolution for question-answering and automatic programming.

+In contrast, researchers at Massachusetts Institute of Technology (MIT) rejected the resolution uniform proof procedure paradigm and advocated the procedural embedding of knowledge instead.
+The resulting conflict between the use of logical representations and the use of procedural representations was resolved in the early 1970s with the development of logic programming and Prolog, using SLD resolution to treat Horn clauses as goal-reduction procedures.

+The early development of logic programming was largely a European phenomenon.
+In North America, AI researchers such as Ed Feigenbaum and Frederick Hayes-Roth advocated the representation of domain-specific knowledge rather than general-purpose reasoning.

 These efforts led to the cognitive revolution in psychology and to the phase of AI focused on knowledge representation that resulted in expert systems in the 1970s and 80s, production systems, frame languages, etc. Rather than general problem solvers, AI changed its focus to expert systems that could match human competence on a specific task, such as medical diagnosis.

-Expert systems gave us the terminology still in use today where AI systems are divided into a knowledge base, with facts about the world and rules, and an inference engine, which applies the rules to the knowledge base in order to answer questions and solve problems.
-In these early systems the knowledge base tended to be a fairly flat structure, essentially assertions about the values of variables used by the rules.
+Expert systems gave us the terminology still in use today where AI systems are divided into a knowledge base, which includes facts and rules about a problem domain, and an inference engine, which applies the knowledge in the knowledge base to answer questions and solve problems in the domain.
+In these early systems the facts in the knowledge base tended to be a fairly flat structure, essentially assertions about the values of variables used by the rules.